Course Introduction to Programming

 The output of the second command was , because the comparison is false.

-We can apply the relational operators above to create a decision structure based on the veracity of a statement.
+Using the relational operators above, we can apply them to create a decision structure based on the truthfulness of a statement.
 That is, if such a statement is true, execute a certain code.
+This structure is the if (from English), and it does exactly what was said above.
+Its syntax is as follows:

 if( condition ){